sk2282/ECE3400_Team8/ethics.md

 ##### Options to Drawing a Conclusion
 1. If the same action is selected in Steps 3 & 4, then this is the ethical action.
 2. If different actions are selected, then decide whether the individual action or the policy will produce the greatest good and the least harm, for all affected, over the long term
 ##### The conclusion is that robot caregivers are a viable option to personal caregivers.
 They provide adequate and consist care.
-Of the options considered, it represents the option mitigates unqualified and inadequate care while leading to the greatest number of people being happy.
+Of the options considered, it represents the option that mitigates unqualified/inadequate care while leading to the greatest number of people being happy.